Create A Bird Feeding Station in 7 Simple Steps! (2021)

 - Your bird bath needs to be cleaned often with a brush and bleach.
 My routine is to scrub out my bird bath once for every two times that I change the water.

-- Moving water tends to work best and seems to grab the attention of birds that are just passing by.
+- Moving water tends to work best and seems to grab the attention of birds.
 This can be accomplished with a pump placed inside the bird bath or by buying a fountain that is designed for birds.

 - Make sure to plan for the winter months, especially when the temperature drops below freezing.
 You are going to need a heated bird bath or a heating device that you can place in your bird bath.